Sigismond Thalberg: Early life

 In 1830, Thalberg met Mendelssohn and Frédéric Chopin in Vienna.
 Their letters show their opinion that Thalberg's main strength was his astonishing technical skills.
-Further information can be found in the diary of the 10-year-old Clara Schumann (then Wieck).
+Further information can be found in the diary of the 10-year-old Clara Wieck.
 She had heard Thalberg on 14 May 1830 at a concert which he gave in the theatre of Leipzig.
 He had played his own Piano Concerto in F minor, Op.
 5 and a fantasy that he had also composed.
-Two days before, Clara Schumann had played the first solo John Field's Piano Concerto No. 2 to Thalberg, and, together with him, the first movement of Hummel's Sonata for Piano 4-Hands, Op.
+Two days before, Clara had played the first solo of John Field's Piano Concerto No. 2 to Thalberg, and, together with him, the first movement of Hummel's Sonata for Piano 4-Hands, Op.
 51. Her diary, edited by her father Friedrich Wieck, notes Thalberg as "very accomplished".
 His playing was clear and precise, also being very strong and expressive.

 In the early 1830s, Thalberg studied counterpoint under Simon Sechter.
 As a result, passages of canon and fugue can be found in some of Thalberg's fantasies of this time.
-An example is his Grande fantaisie et variations sur 'Norma', Op.
+An example is his Grande fantaisie et variations sur 'Norma, Op.
 12, which contains a march-theme and variations (one of them a canon), and a fugue on a lyrical theme.
 The fantasy was published in 1834 and became very popular; but on publication, it was criticised by some—for example, by Robert Schumann.

 Thalberg successfully changed his composing style, reducing the counterpoint.
 Several works in his new style, among them the 2 Airs russes variés, Op.
-17, were even enthusiastically praised by Robert Schumann.
+17, were even enthusiastically praised by Schumann.

 Early virtuoso career

 In November 1835, Thalberg arrived in Paris.
 He performed on 16 November 1835 at a private concert of the Austrian ambassador Count Rudolph Apponyi.
-On 24 January 1836 he took part in a concert of the "Society of the Paris Conservatoire concerts", playing his Grande fantaisie, Op.
+On 24 January 1836, he took part in a concert of the "Society of the Paris Conservatoire concerts", playing his Grande fantaisie, Op.
 22. Thalberg was praised by many of the most prominent artists, among them Rossini and Meyerbeer.

 Chopin didn't share his fellow artists' enthusiasm.
 After hearing Thalberg play, in Vienna, Chopin wrote:He plays splendidly, but he's not my man.
 He's younger than I and pleases the ladies—makes potpourris on La Muette—produces his piano and forte with the pedal, not the hand—takes tenths as I do octaves and wears diamond shirt studs.